Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Introduction

-Recently, Neural radiance fields (NeRF)~\cite{mildenhall2020nerf} have attracted booming attention because of their impressive results in novel view-rendering tasks.
-Specifically, NeRF represents a scene using a continuous function, parameterized by a multi-layer perceptron (MLP) that maps a 3D position and a viewing direction to density and radiance values.
+Recently, neural radiance fields (NeRF)~\cite{mildenhall2020nerf} have attracted much attention due to their impressive results in novel view-rendering tasks.
+Specifically, NeRF represents a scene using a continuous function parameterized by a multi-layer perceptron (MLP) that maps a 3D position and a viewing direction to density and radiance values.
 Since then, many works have been proposed to improve NeRF~\cite{zhang2020nerf++,mueller2022instant} and apply it to various downstream tasks, such as human body modeling~\cite{peng2021neural} and large scene modeling~\cite{tancik2022block}.